E. Dolby Shelton: Later life and death

-Around the age of 50, Shelton became a seer for the Trustees of the Countess of Huntingdon's Connexion, a position he held well into the 1930s.
-Both Shelton and his wife continued to advocate for vegetarianism; she contributed a regular column to The Vegetarian, and Shelton attended cookery lessons to further promote the cause.
+Around the age of 50, Shelton became a seer for the Trustees of the Countess of Huntingdon's Connexion, holding the position into the 1930s.
+Shelton and his wife continued to promote vegetarianism; she wrote a regular column for The Vegetarian, and Shelton attended cookery lessons as part of his advocacy.

-Shelton died in Essex in 1944, at the age of 88.
-His life and work were commemorated in an article in The Vegetarian Messenger (1935) and his obituary in Vegetarian News.
+Shelton died in Rayleigh, Essex, on 1 April 1944, aged 88.
+Shelton was profiled in The Vegetarian Messenger in 1935, and his obituary appeared in the Vegetarian News.